 These were hard-core antique dealers and high end shoppers for who she had a certain standard to maintain.
 But she did tell me about a company that would take absolutely everything out of the house in one day and pay me $1,500.00.
 They did exactly that, not even leaving a single paperclip in the house.

 There might have been about $50,000 worth of items in the house in replacement value.
 But in terms of “garage” sale prices, we were looking at just a tiny fraction of that potential return.
 I had to factor in my time in having several sales of my own, arranging to have some things donated and hauled off, and then the number of months where the house would be not yet ready to rent out.
-Delayed income from turning it into a rental property motivated me to get the house empty as soon as possible.
+Income from turning it into a rental property motivated me to get the house empty as soon as possible.

 I had friends come over to pick through everything first.
 One pal took the microwave and treadmill.
 Another friend who knits took the mountain of yarn.
 Her house keeper wanted the master bedroom set.
 I kept all of my mother’s jewelry, of course.

 But I didn’t have any qualms about selling everything else.
 It was not a difficult decision for me to make since I had my own house fully furnished.
-And I knew that my mother would not have wanted me to spend money on storage or wring my hands about what to keep and what not.
+And I knew that my mother would not have wanted me to spend money on storage or wringing my hands about what to keep and what not.
 In the afterlife, none of that matters.
 The house itself was the biggest gift which I was truly grateful for.

 When someone has a hard time organizing their own possessions, taking on an inheritance can put that person over the edge.
 And there is no shortage of people who could really use these donated or sold items for a bargain.
 One client of mine moved back into his mother’s house to help her when she was terminally ill and eight years later her master bedroom was still preserved as it was, while he continued to sleep in a childhood bedroom.
 It took me and a contractor friend to convince him, eight years later, that it was time to remodel the house, take over the master bedroom, and get rid of all the extra stuff he does not need or really want.